Overview

 • Inflammatory process mediated by TNF-alpha or by homocysteine [Rogers2008, pg 9] [Bredesen2013 🕮 ] [Akiyama2000 🕮 ].

-• Inflammatory process mediated by estrogen receptors: [Risbridger2007 🕮 ] has pointed out the inflammatory effect of stimulating estrogen-receptor-alpha (ER-alpha) on microglia, and the anti-inflammatory effect on microglia of stimulating estrogen-receptor-beta (ER-beta).
-Both estriol and the naturally occurring substance genistein have been shown to selectively stimulate ER-beta.
+• Inflammatory process mediated by estrogen receptors: [Risbridger2007 🕮 ] has pointed out the inflammatory effect of stimulating estrogen-receptor-alpha (ER-alpha) on microglia and the anti-inflammatory effect on microglia of stimulating estrogen-receptor-beta (ER-beta).
+Both estriol and the naturally occurring substance genistein have been shown to selectively stimulate ER-beta [need citation].

 • Low vitamin D status [Bredesen2013 🕮 ].
-It is important to directly measure the active form of vitamin D, calcitriol and supplement calcitriol levels in patients with renal disease, since the kidneys may be unable to convert the more commonly measured dietary cholecalciferol (vitamin D3) into calcitriol.
+Because the kidneys in patients with renal disease may not convert the more commonly measured dietary cholecalciferol (vitamin D3) into the active form of vitamin D (calcitriol), it is essential to directly measure and to supplement calcitriol in these patients.

-• Inability of neurons to obtain energy from glucose, possibly due to a form of insulin resistance (Type-2 Diabetes of the brain).
+• The inability of neurons to obtain energy from glucose, which is possibly due to a form of insulin resistance (Type-2 Diabetes of the brain).

 • Decreased blood flow to the parts of the brain that are affected by Alzheimer's disease.